packit/packit.dev/content/docs/CLI/create-bodhi-update.md

 weight: 5
 ---

+# create-bodhi-update

 Create a new bodhi update for the latest Fedora build of the upstream project.

 ## Requirements